-I am so excited about all of the natural food coloring I have been able to find lately!
+I am so excited about all of the natural food coloring & natural food dyes I have been able to find lately!

-Some of us have food dye allergies to contend with.
-Also, the media has shared the harmful effects that artificial coloring can have on you.
-It’s scary!
+Some of us have food dye allergies or food dye sensitivities to contend with.
+When you look into the harmful effects that artificial coloring can have on you and your kids, while the results of scientific studies are mixed some of the side effects are a little scary.

-I’m doing my best to try to limit the amount my traditional food dye that my family consumes.
-Here are some of my favorite tips!
+Since there is no harm in trying to avoid some of these artificial dyes at home, I’m doing my best to try to limit the amount my traditional food dye that my family consumes.

 This post contains affiliate links.